-It is interesting to note that heat and energy recovery products, which were the backbone of the company's foundation and early operations now account for less than 35% of Group revenue with the growth in other product types.
+As noted in previous years reports, heat and energy recovery products, which were the backbone of the Group's foundation and early operations, continue to decrease as a proportion of Group sales revenue.

-There has been significant growth in requests for specialised climate control systems that can cool and dehumidify in the hotter summer months but heat and humidify in the cooler winter period.
+Demand for specialised climate control systems that can cool and dehumidify in the hotter summer months but heat and humidify in the cooler winter season continues to grow.